-To facilitate the realization of the role of MEMO-Que with regards to the rehabilitation and integration of our members at the start of their new lives, we wish to develop a presence and a source of support throughout Quebec.
-We want to offer an equal quality of services and interventions throughout all regions of Quebec, from Montréal to Lac St. Jean.
+To facilitate the realization of the role of MEMO-Qc regarding the rehabilitation and integration of our members at the beginning of their new lives, we wish to develop a presence and a source of support throughout the province of Quebec.
+We want to offer an equal quality of services and interventions throughout all regions of Quebec, from Montréal to Saguenay-Lac-St-Jean.

 Becoming a volunteer peer counselor:

 Our peer counselors are volunteers who have completed at least one year post rehabilitation, and who are able to serve as examples for people with spinal cord injuries.
 They are recruited primarily by our integration counselors.
 In order to become volunteer peer counselors and be able to meet our member, they have to go through a phase of training by attending two workshops.